jonaseberle/euroscope-afv-wine/README.md

 ## Current recommendation

-2022-02: Audio for VATSIM does currently not run in neither wine 6 nor 7.
-Installing EuroScope in wine works though and runs fine.
+2022-02: Audio for VATSIM does currently not run with `wine`.
+Installing EuroScope in `wine` works though and runs fine.
 But we don't need Audio for VATSIM any more because there is now a project that aims to provide a native client for all platforms.

 Recommendation:

-Use this script only to install EuroScope and its newest beta (see "Usage" below).
+Use this script only to install EuroScope and its newest beta (`./euroscope-afv-wine_install.sh --euroscope`) (see "Usage" below).

 For audio use the Mac/Linux AfV client project [pierr3/VectorAudio](https://github.com/pierr3/VectorAudio).
 You can find downloads under "[Releases](https://github.com/pierr3/VectorAudio/releases)".
 This is in beta state but mostly usable.
 It needs people testing it.
 Please report problems with it on [pierr3/VectorAudio issues](https://github.com/pierr3/VectorAudio/issues).